full control of your digital advertising. Try Free for 14 Days

 • Improve ROI for their advertising campaigns.
 As they bid on the most relevant impressions, they get a better return on investment.

-To take advantage of contextual targeting, a publisher and an advertiser should connect via advertising platforms that can exchange contextual data.
+To take advantage of contextual targeting, a publisher and an advertiser should connect via digital advertising platforms that can exchange contextual data.
 The platforms can be their own or self-serve accounts on platforms owned by an ad agency or ad network.

 How Programmatic Contextual Targeting Works